 - Local business websites

 Nearly every business has a website and they usually want to show where they are located.
 It’s probably a good start to have some great shots of the skyline or very typical places for this city or region.
 If the company building itself is within the photo it might be even better, because if they need to book a photographer just for this shot it’s usually getting much more expensive for them.
-You should also offer a wide variety of colors in your niche, because the color palette of your photo has to fit into an existing one.
-Therefor it’s better to have a big variety of photos with different colors than just a few ones with a lot of colors and no color focus as a consequence.
-In the end it’s also important to think of an image format that is mostly needed for websites, which is still a horizontal one.
-Sometimes even a panorama might be a great format, because this doesn’t cover too much vertical space in the header of the website.
+You should also offer a wide variety of colors in your niche because the color palette of your photo has to fit into an existing one.
+Therefore it’s better to have a big variety of photos with different colors than just a few ones with a lot of colors and no color focus as a consequence.
+In the end, it’s also important to think of an image format that is mostly needed for websites, which is still a horizontal one.
+Sometimes even a panorama might be a great format because this doesn’t cover too much vertical space in the header of the website.

 - Advertising campaigns

 There are so many companies, that are using landscapes within their ads to show a local connection to their service or product.
 Again the photos should be very typical, but the purpose is different in this case.
-For landscape photographers the time during sunrise or sunset might be the best one, but if you want to advertise for a travel destination it’s often better to use daytime photos with a much brighter and friendlier mood.
-Additionally it’s important to have some space within these photos where the company can place a slogan.
-Having „bad conditions“ for typical landscape photography with no clouds in the sky might now result in great images that offer a lot of space for logos, slogans or text in general.
-Instead of rejecting these photos for your portfolio you might want to sell them instead.
+For landscape photographers, the time during sunrise or sunset might be the best one, but if you want to advertise for a travel destination it’s often better to use daytime photos with a much brighter and friendlier mood.
+Additionally, it’s important to have some space within these photos where the company can place a slogan.
+Having „bad conditions“ for typical landscape photography with no clouds in the sky might now result in great images that offer a lot of space for logos, slogans, or text in general.
+Instead of rejecting these photos for your portfolio, you might want to sell them instead.

 - Business prints

-Huge companies often have internal booklets where they are sharing their latest achievements, changes, news etc. These are printed or digital versions and they usually need a lot of great photos to make these „company newsletters“ more appealing to the co-workers.
-In this case you should think of topics your local business tries to cover, f.e. energy, industry, travel, construction etc.
+Huge companies often have internal booklets where they are sharing their latest achievements, changes, news etc. These are printed or digital versions and they usually need a lot of great photos to make these „company newsletters“ more appealing to co-workers.
+In this case, you should think of topics your local business tries to cover, f.e. energy, industry, travel, construction etc.

 This is definitely not my favorite photo and it’s already pretty old, but it’s still my best selling photo.
-The reason why this is selling so good is the niche, because it’s much easier to rank in Google for cities that are not so famous for landscape photographers and since Bonn has no typical skyline this is a great way to find photo spots in Bonn that result in highly sellable photos.
+The reason why this is selling so well is the niche because it’s much easier to rank in Google for cities that are not so famous for landscape photographers and since Bonn has no typical skyline this is a great way to find photo spots in Bonn that result in highly sellable photos.
 The panoramic format (2:1) and the consistent color scheme are apparently other pros for this image.

 Don’t forget that you are not just a photographer when you want to sell your photos.
-You need to be very good at marketing / selling and that’s something a lot of people ignore.
+You need to be very good at marketing/selling and that’s something a lot of people ignore.
 No matter what you want to achieve in your life - being a good salesman is always a big advantage.
 Even getting hired for a new job and your starting salary depends very much on how good you are at presenting yourself as a valuable support for the company.

 Never give up